IgnacioSantamaria/Code-BD-RIS-OJVT2025/README.md

 Code paper "Interference Minimization in Beyond-Diagonal RIS-assisted MIMO Interference  Channels" by Ignacio Santamaria, Mohammad Soleymani, Eduard Jorswieck, and Jesus Gutierrez, IEEE Open Journal of Vehicular Technology, 2025
 This code package contains a simulation environment, based on Matlab, that reproduces the numerical results and figures in the paper

+The main files are: Script_OptPositioning_BDRIS_Fig3, Script_MOConvergence_Fig4, Script_Comp_MOvsRtP, Script_RatevsPower_Fig7
+The rest of the files are functions needed by these scripts.

 Abstract.- This paper proposes a two-stage approach for passive and active beamforming in multiple-input multiple-output (MIMO) interference channels (ICs) assisted by a beyond-diagonal reconfigurable intelligent surface (BD-RIS).
 In the first stage, the passive BD-RIS is designed to minimize the aggregate interference power at all receivers, a cost function called interference leakage (IL).
 To this end, we propose an optimization algorithm in the manifold of unitary matrices and a suboptimal but computationally efficient solution.
 In the second stage, users' active precoders are designed under different criteria such as minimizing the IL (min-IL), maximizing the signal-to-interference-plus-noise ratio (max-SINR), or maximizing the sum rate (max-SR).
 The residual interference not cancelled by the BD-RIS is treated as noise by the precoders.
 Our simulation results show that the max-SR precoders provide more than  20% sum rate improvement compared to other designs, especially when the BD-RIS has a moderate number of elements (M<20) and users transmit with high power, in which case the residual interference is still significant.